-The LSAT program provides excellent analytical feedback to users as they progress through the lessons, homework, and diagnostic exams.
-The program tracks users specific strengths and weaknesses.
+The LSAT program provides excellent analytical feedback to users through the lessons, homework, and diagnostic exams.
+The program tracks users’ specific strengths and weaknesses.
 The LSAT program also provides this feedback and specific areas of focus that will assist the student in raising a higher score.
 This is different from the one-size-fits-all approach that some LSAT test prep courses use and is one of the keys to the program’s overall success.

 Communication via Message Board

 Finally, users have access to LSAT message boards.
-The message board allows users to communicate with both other users and instructors as necessary on any program component.
+The message board allows users to communicate with other users and instructors on any program component.

 LSATMax also provides a full money-back guarantee for users if they cannot raise a higher score and provides financial aid for those who need it.